stefanwinkel/SDDOP/docs/sddop_demo2_clair.md

 Usually we see Docker on Linux distributions, but in this demo we are using a plain windows10 VM with Docker with the OpenSource Clair Vulnerability Scanner for CoreOS to scan Docker images for well known vulneabilties.
 We scan a few well known Docker images for vulnerabilities, including the latest NextCloud Docker image.
 We start from a plain Windows VM that has our SDDOP package installed and have the Clair Scanner up with just a few lines of Powershell.

-## SSDOP Demo 2: Running Clair VM inside Docker container to Scan other Docker images
+## SDDOP Demo 2: Running Clair VM inside Docker container to Scan other Docker images

 - Time to run: Approx 10min
 - Description: A vulnerabilty scan with the FOSS tool Clair, from CoreOS, shows that even popular Docker Images like NextCloud contain well known vulnerabilities.
-- Pre-reqs: SSDOP package installed on Win10, or any other OS with latest version of Docker.
+- Pre-reqs: SDDOP package installed on Win10, or any other OS with latest version of Docker.
 Network access to DockerHub required

 ### Docker Vulernability Scanning with CoreOS Clair
 ```bash